microsoft/Windows-Camera/Samples/WindowsStudio/README.md

        DeviceInformation selectedDeviceInfo = deviceInfoCollection.FirstOrDefault(x => x.EnclosureLocation.Panel == Windows.Devices.Enumeration.Panel.Front);
         ```

 2. Check if the newer set of Windows Studio Effects in version 2 are supported.
-These new DDIs are defined in a new property set.
+These new DDIs are defined in a new property set ([see DDI documentation](<./Windows Studio Effects DDIs.md>).
     ```csharp
     // New Windows Studio Effects custom KsProperties live under this property set public static readonly Guid KSPROPERTYSETID_WindowsStudioEffects =